JetBrains/intellij-sdk-docs/topics/basics/basic_action_system.md

 ### Action IDs

 Every action and action group has a unique identifier.
-Basing the identifier for a custom action on the FQN of the implementation is the best practice, assuming the package incorporates the `<id>` of the plugin.
+Basing the identifier for a custom action on the fully qualified name of the implementation is the best practice, assuming the package incorporates the `<id>` of the plugin.
+Including the plugin identifier in the action identifier should prevent it from clashing with other plugins' actions.
 An action must have a unique identifier for each place.
 It is used in the IDE UI, even though the FQN of the implementation is the same.
 Definitions of identifiers for the standard IntelliJ Platform actions are in [`IdeActions`](upsource:///platform/ide-core/src/com/intellij/openapi/actionSystem/IdeActions.java).